MrJellyB/StarUMLTypescript/README.md

-C# Extension for StarUML 2
+Typescript Extension for StarUML 2
 ============================

-This extension for StarUML(http://staruml.io) support to generate C# code from UML model and to reverse Java code to UML model.
+This extension for StarUML(http://staruml.io) support to generate Typescript code from UML model and to reverse Typescript code to UML model.
 Install this extension from Extension Manager of StarUML.
-It is based on C# 2.0 specification.
+It is based on Typescript 1.4 specification.

-C# Code Generation
+Typescript Code Generation
 --------------------

-1. Click the menu (`Tools > C# > Generate Code...`)
+1. Click the menu (`Tools > Typescript > Generate Code...`)
-2. Select a base model (or package) that will be generated to C#.
+2. Select a base model (or package) that will be generated to Typescript.
-3. Select a folder where generated C# source files will be placed.
+3. Select a folder where generated Typescript source files will be placed.

 Belows are the rules to convert from UML model elements to Java source codes.

 ### UMLPackage

-* converted to _C# namespace_ (as a folder).
+* converted to _Typescript namespace_ (as a folder).

 ### UMLClass

-* converted to _C# Class_. (as a separate `.cs` file)
+* converted to _Typescript Class_. (as a separate `.ts` file)
 * `visibility` to one of modifiers `public`, `protected`, `private` and none.
 * `isAbstract` property to `abstract` modifier.
 * `isFinalSpecialization` and `isLeaf` property to `sealed` modifier.
 * Default constructor is generated.
 * All contained types (_UMLClass_, _UMLInterface_, _UMLEnumeration_) are generated as inner type definition.
-* Documentation property to C#Doc comment.
+* Documentation property to TypescriptDoc comment.
-* Annotation Type is converted to C# attribute class which extends System.Attribute and postfix of class is Attribute.
+* Annotation Type is converted to Typescript attribute class which extends System.Attribute and postfix of class is Attribute.
   (cf. class testAttribute:System.Attribute)

 ### UMLAttribute

-* converted to _C# Field_.
+* converted to _Typescript Field_.
 * `visibility` property to one of modifiers `public`, `protected`, `private` and none.
 * `name` property to field identifier.
 * `type` property to field type.